 2015 MOUTON ROTHSCHILD 98p

 Tasted twice - last time in October 2017.
 Consistent notes.
 82% C.Sauvignon + 16% Merlot + 2% P.Verdot.
-It was a refined, sophisticated, rich wine with excellent complexity and structure, great acidity and powerful finish.
+It was a refined, sophisticated, rich wine with incredible complexity and structure, great acidity and a powerful finish.
 A complete wine.

 2014 MOUTON ROTHSCHILD (barrel sample) 96+p

 Tasted twice - last time in June 2015.
 Consistent notes.
 A classic and stylish wine with stunning elegance and finesse, velvety inside with silky fruit and tannin, seamless structure and very long aftertaste.
 It is sophisticated and refined.
 Cabernet Sauvignon at its very best.
 Imho, this is probably the best 1.Cru wine in the 2014 vintage!